Ken Goldberg is an artist and UC Berkeley professor.

 Editor-in-Chief of the IEEE Transactions on Automation Science and

-exhibited at venues such as the Whitney Biennial, Berkeley Art Museum,
+exhibited at venues including the Whitney Biennial, Berkeley Art Museum,

 SF Contemporary Jewish Museum, Pompidou Center, Buenos Aires Biennial,

 and the ICC in Tokyo.
-Goldberg co-wrote three award-winning Sundance
+Ken co-wrote three award-winning Sundance

 documentary films, "The Tribe", "Yelp", and "Connected: An

-Autoblogography of Love, Death, and Technology."
-His artwork is
+Autoblogography of Love, Death, and Technology" and co-directed the Emmy-Nominated

-represented by the Catharine Clark Gallery in San Francisco.
+Catharine Clark Gallery in San Francisco and he is

 in 1994, the Joseph Engelberger Robotics Award in 2000, and elected

 IEEE Fellow in 2005.
-Goldberg lives in the Bay Area with his
+He lives in the Bay Area with his

 daughters and wife, filmmaker and Webby Awards founder Tiffany Shlain.